faisaldarbar/faisaldarbar.github.io/_posts/2025-06-03-the-system-behind-the-words.md

 ---

-I’m a new writer, trying to make something out of this new venture called writing
+I’m a new writer, trying to make something out of this new venture called writing.

 I’d heard so many times about this thing called *writer’s block*—where a writer begins to write, and someone asks them, “How many words have you written?” and they reply, “Seven,” —long pause— or “Eleven” —another long pause— For me, it was “Five.”